 Often, the primary entrance to a building depicts its orientation.
-As previously discussed, the primary entrances to the four approved multifamily buildings are designed to face the interior open space, instead of roadways.
+As previously discussed, the primary entrances to the four proposed multifamily buildings are designed to face the interior open space, instead of roadways.
 This results from the surrounding roadway network of the subject site and the applicant's intent to create a sense of focus and place.
 Despite the entrances to the buildings being located internally to the site, the building elevations that face the street frontages are designed to be visually like the front façades of these buildings, with brick and masonry wrapped around the ground floor of the buildings.
-The Planning Board finds this request will not impair implementation of the TDDP, and approves this modification.
+Staff find that this request will not impair implementation of the TDDP, and recommend approval of this modification.

-o.
+n.
 Functional Relationship of Multifamily and Other Residential Buildings to Surrounding Public Space, Standard 3: